swseighman/Spring-GraalVM-REST-Example/README.md

 #### Prerequisites

-Java 17 is used for this example, specifically GraalVM 22.2.0.1 and the `native-image` module.
+Java 17 is used for this example, specifically GraalVM 22.3.0 and the `native-image` module.

+Spring Boot 3.0.0-RC2 with native support.

+Oracle Linux 9 was used as the underlying OS.

 If you intend on creating containers, `docker` or `podman` is required.